inchworks/usage/README.md

 These limitations could be improved on request:
 - The daily interval is aligned to UTC.
 - Up to 10 minutes of data are volatile and will be lost on server failure.
-This interval is not cofigurable.
+This interval is not configurable.

 ## Contributing